ClimateCompatibleGrowth/Slope-Exclusion/README.md

 📋 This repository requires a 3-arc-second resolution Digital Elevation Model (DEM) from [HydroSHEDS](https://www.hydrosheds.org/hydrosheds-core-downloads).
 Place the downloaded DEM in the `data` folder and rename to "_fulL_dem_".

-> **Note:** DEMs for entire continents are often too large to process efficiently.
-Clip them to your area of interest (see next step).
+### **Clip the DEM**

-### **How to Clip the DEM**
+DEMs for entire continents are often too large to process efficiently.
+To avoid excessive file sizes, clip the DEM to your area of interest (e.g., a country).

-📋 To avoid excessive file sizes, clip the DEM to your area of interest (e.g., a country).
-You can download country boundary GeoJson files from [opendatasoft](https://public.opendatasoft.com/explore/dataset/world-administrative-boundaries/export/) based on their ISO3 code.
+📋 You can download country boundary GeoJson files from [opendatasoft](https://public.opendatasoft.com/explore/dataset/world-administrative-boundaries/export/) based on their ISO3 code.
 Place the .geojson file in the `data` folder and rename to "_country_boundary_".

 👉 Clip the DEM to your country using the provided script: